pingcap/docs-cn/tidb-best-practices.md

 In addition, you can also use MySQL's standard index selection, the hint syntax, or control the optimizer to select indexes through `Use Index`/`Ignore Index hint`.

 If the application scenario has both OLTP and OLAP workloads, you can send the OLTP request and OLAP request to different TiDB servers, diminishing the impact of OLAP on OLTP.
-It is recommended to use machines with high-performance hardware (e.g. more processor cores, larger memory) for the TiDB server that processes OLAP workloads.
+It is recommended to use machines with high-performance hardware (for example, more processor cores and larger memory) for the TiDB server that processes OLAP workloads.

 To completely isolate OLTP and OLAP workloads, it is recommended to run OLAP applications on TiFlash.
 TiFlash is a columnar storage engine with great performance on OLAP workloads.
 TiFlash can achieve physical isolation on the storage layer and guarantees consistent reads.